japila-books/spark-sql-internals/docs/expressions/ScalaUDAF.md

 # ScalaUDAF -- Catalyst Expression Adapter for UserDefinedAggregateFunction

-`ScalaUDAF` is a link:expressions/Expression.md[Catalyst expression] adapter to manage the lifecycle of <<udaf, UserDefinedAggregateFunction>> and hook it in Spark SQL's Catalyst execution path.
+`ScalaUDAF` is a expressions/Expression.md[Catalyst expression] adapter to manage the lifecycle of <<udaf, UserDefinedAggregateFunction>> and hook it in Spark SQL's Catalyst execution path.

 `ScalaUDAF` is <<creating-instance, created>> when:

-* `UserDefinedAggregateFunction` creates a `Column` for a user-defined aggregate function using link:spark-sql-UserDefinedAggregateFunction.adoc#apply[all] and link:spark-sql-UserDefinedAggregateFunction.adoc#distinct[distinct] values (to use the UDAF in link:spark-sql-dataset-operators.adoc[Dataset operators])
+* `UserDefinedAggregateFunction` creates a `Column` for a user-defined aggregate function using spark-sql-UserDefinedAggregateFunction.md#apply[all] and spark-sql-UserDefinedAggregateFunction.md#distinct[distinct] values (to use the UDAF in spark-sql-dataset-operators.md[Dataset operators])

-* `UDFRegistration` is requested to link:spark-sql-UDFRegistration.adoc#register[register a user-defined aggregate function] (to use the UDAF in link:SparkSession.md#sql[SQL mode])
+* `UDFRegistration` is requested to spark-sql-UDFRegistration.md#register[register a user-defined aggregate function] (to use the UDAF in SparkSession.md#sql[SQL mode])

-`ScalaUDAF` is a link:spark-sql-Expression-ImperativeAggregate.adoc[ImperativeAggregate].
+`ScalaUDAF` is a spark-sql-Expression-ImperativeAggregate.md[ImperativeAggregate].

 [[ImperativeAggregate-methods]]
 .ScalaUDAF's ImperativeAggregate Methods